Chuck Mosley: Post-Faith No More

 In late 2014, he publicly revealed that he was broke and that he and his family were on the verge of eviction: "The shocking truth is, that I'm not rich.
 We struggle every day, just like most everybody, more, right now, worse than ever, in a long time.
 I'm ashamed for being in this condition.
 Our band, VUA, has had to put off trying to tour or play any shows.
 We're starting to record new stuff, but even that is suffering at the hands of my family's financial situation."

-In May 2015 he again made another appearance at a Faith No More concert, performing the track "Mark Bowen" at their Detroit show.
+In May 2015, he again made another appearance at a Faith No More concert, performing the track "Mark Bowen" at their Detroit show.

 In fall 2015, Mosley published a non-fiction essay in an anthology titled A Matter of Words, about the writing and recording of the Faith No More track "Mark Bowen".

 In mid-2016, Mosley toured the U.S. doing an "unplugged" show, and a reissue of the We Care a Lot album, with extra tracks.
 At a performance on July 20 that same year, Bottum joined Mosley on stage for a rendition of an Imperial Teen tune.
 A month later, Mosley performed two concerts with Faith No More, billed as Chuck Mosley and Friends, which Mosley opened with an acoustic set on August 18 in San Francisco and on August 20 in Los Angeles.
-This was the last time Mosley performed on stage with Faith No More.
+This was the last time Mosley performed on stage with Faith No More, and it was also the last set of shows Faith No More did before entering a still-ongoing hiatus.

 Mosley appeared as the vocalist on You'll Never Make the Six, the fourth album from the Cleveland band Indoria.
 The album, released August 30, 2016, featured an expanded role for Mosley, who had joined the band late during the recording of their previous release.

-In 2017 Mosley joined Primitive Race, the industrial collective created by Chris Kniker featuring guitarist Mark Gemini Thwaite (Peter Murphy, Tricky, The Mission, Gary Numan), Erie Loch (LUXT, Blownload, Exageist), and drummer Dale Crover of Melvins.
-The lineup released sophomore album Soul Pretender with Metropolis Records on November 3, 2017 to positive reviews, just a week before Mosley's passing.
+In 2017, Mosley joined Primitive Race, the industrial collective created by Chris Kniker featuring guitarist Mark Gemini Thwaite (Peter Murphy, Tricky, The Mission, Gary Numan), Erie Loch (LUXT, Blownload, Exageist), and drummer Dale Crover of Melvins.
+The lineup released sophomore album Soul Pretender with Metropolis Records on November 3, 2017, to positive reviews, just a week before Mosley's passing.

 In July 2017, Mosley played a fictional version of himself in the film Like an Open Heart It Shines, written and directed by David Collupy.